 A strict no-server-logs policy and a Bitcoin payment option help keep your online identity incognito.

-Private Internet Access has an impressive number of servers (3,300+), but they’ve shoehorned them into a mere 32 countries.
+Private Internet Access has an impressive number of servers (3,300+), scattered among 80+ countries.
 So, you might want to check the provider’s server coverage before making a subscription decision.